Kinvey/kinvey-cli/README.md

 * `--output <json>`

    Output format.
-Aside from the default format, JSON is also supported.
+Aside from the default plain-text format, JSON is also supported.

 * `--password <password>`